-One of the first recipes my mum ever taught me to bake probably because a jam tart recipe is just so easy just a little pastry and jam or, for lemon tarts, using lemon curd.
+This jam tart recipe is one of the first recipes my mum ever taught me to bake probably as they are so easy to make, just a little pastry and jam or, for lemon tarts, using lemon curd.

-It seems jam tarts have been around forever but any historical reference to jam tarts appears at the same time sugar was available for jam making (honey, though sweet is no good for making jam) and as sugar in any form was costly, the simple jam tart had quite a status symbol.
-The tarts no longer carry such celebrity and have been out of fashion for quite some time but in these straitened times are making a comeback.
+Jam tarts, it seems, have been around forever and any historical reference to them appears at the same time sugar was available for jam making (honey, though sweet is no good for making jam).
+As sugar in any form was costly, the simple jam tart had quite a status symbol.
+The tarts no longer carry such celebrity and have been out of fashion for quite some time but I for one am happy to see them making a comeback.

 Preheat the oven to180C/ 350F/Gas 4.